S3 method for mvgam

 process_error

 Logical.
-If TRUE and a dynamic trend model was fit, expected uncertainty in the process model is accounted for by using draws from the latent trend SD parameters.
+If TRUE and a dynamic trend model was fit, expected uncertainty in the process model is accounted for by using draws from a stationary, zero-centred multivariate Normal distribution using any estimated process variance-covariance parameters.
 If FALSE, uncertainty in the latent trend component is ignored when calculating predictions

 summary